hachene/pager-service/README.md

 - As explained in the previous section, when an Alert is sent to a Target, we need to persist it in the database to prevent the same target to be alerted twice.
 This and other model persisting actions have not been implemented for the sake of simplicity.
 - The way the escalation levels are retrieved is quite fragile since it relies on the fact that there is an array with only two elements, being the position `0` the first level and `1` the last one.
 - Since the adapters are not implemented, some of the tests needed too much mocking, making some of them a bit coupled to the implementation since, the tester, needs to know too much about the implementation of the UseCases.
 Here, some external modules could be created to test the proper integration with the adapters.
+- The Use Cases should be implementing an interface, as well, to expose an incoming port where their execution can be triggered without coupling it to a specific implementation.

 ## 🤗️ Acknowledgements